Social network analysis: Internet applications

 Social network analysis has also been applied to understanding online behavior by individuals, organizations, and between websites.
 Hyperlink analysis can be used to analyze the connections between websites or webpages to examine how information flows as individuals navigate the web.
 The connections between organizations has been analyzed via hyperlink analysis to examine which organizations within an issue community.

 Netocracy

-Another concept that has emerged from this connection between social network theory and the Internet is the concept of netocracy, where several authors have emerged studying the correlation between the extended use of online social networks, and changes in social power dynamics.
+Another concept that has emerged from this connection between social network theory and the Internet is the concept of netocracy, the correlation between the extended use of online social networks and changes in social power dynamics.

 Social media internet applications

 Social network analysis has been applied to social media as a tool to understand behavior between individuals or organizations through their linkages on social media websites such as Twitter and Facebook.

 In computer-supported collaborative learning

 One of the most current methods of the application of SNA is to the study of computer-supported collaborative learning (CSCL).
 When applied to CSCL, SNA is used to help understand how learners collaborate in terms of amount, frequency, and length, as well as the quality, topic, and strategies of communication.
 Additionally, SNA can focus on specific aspects of the network connection, or the entire network as a whole.
 It uses graphical representations, written representations, and data representations to help examine the connections within a CSCL network.
 When applying SNA to a CSCL environment the interactions of the participants are treated as a social network.
 The focus of the analysis is on the "connections" made among the participants – how they interact and communicate – as opposed to how each participant behaved on his or her own.